 All teams to be off the oval as soon as their allotted training time is complete to allow the next team to commence on time.

 Club (bar & snacks) will be open every training night from 4.45pm commencing TBC – meals will also be available Thursday nights from 6.15pm commencing TBC.

-Please ensure no alcohol is brought into the complex as this is in breach of
+Please ensure no alcohol is brought into the complex as this is in breach of our liquor licence.

 Golden Grove Football Club has been crowned Good Sports South Australian Club of the Year at the national Good Sports Awards in Canberra.